Parameter Estimation from Amplitude Collapse in Correlated Matter-Wave Interference: RESULTS

 Figure~\ref{fig:4}(\textbf{B}) presents the amplitudes $\amp_\summ$ (orange) and $\amp_\diff$ (blue) of $S_\summ$ and $S_\diff$, extracted from histogram fits.
 The data clearly underline the collapse and revival behaviour.
-As in panel (\textbf{A}), we present the ideal amplitudes $\amp_\summ= \sqrt{2}\amp_0 |\cos(\theta_\set/2)|$ and $\amp_\diff= \sqrt{2}\amp_0 |\sin(\theta_{\set}/2)|$ by black dashed lines.
 Fits to the numerical replication lead to the solid lines for $\amp_\summ$ (orange) and $\amp_\diff$ (blue), which are phase shifted by $\pi$, as expected from Fig.~\ref{fig:3}.
 The insets magnify the deviation near the degeneracy points.
+As in panel (\textbf{A}), we present the ideal amplitudes $\amp_\summ= \sqrt{2}\amp_0 |\cos(\theta_\set/2)|$ and $\amp_\diff= \sqrt{2}\amp_0 |\sin(\theta_{\set}/2)|$ by black dashed lines.
 Applying PEAC to the experimental data, we infer $\theta_\recons(T)$ via Eq.~\eqref{eq:A_sum} and thus obtain the orange crosses in panel (\textbf{A}) and rectangles in its inset.
 See \mm{} for a detailed description of the full protocol.
 Compared to the reconstruction via the ellipse method, we see a larger standard deviation, and by that a decrease in precision.
-However, the bias is reduced as can be seen in the inset of panel (\textbf{A}), increasing the trueness and the overall accuracy.